Bornean Flat Headed Frog Facts

 Bornean Flat Headed Frog Distribution, Habitat, and Ecology

-The Bornean Flat Headed Frog appears to have a severely limited zone of habitation.
-That’s because it appears to only inhabit a few streams in two locations.
-Both occur in the rainforest on the island of Borneo, in Asia.
+Regrettably, the Bornean Flat Headed Frog appears to have a severely limited zone of habitation.
+That’s because it appears to only inhabit a few tiny streams, all found in two locations.
+Both sites of habitation occur in the rainforest on the island of Borneo, in Asia.

 Even within this already extremely restricted area, though, it displays a strong preference for its choice of habitat.
 The only individuals seen to date inhabited locations with cold, fast-moving water.
 These also appeared in highly isolated and hard to reach locations.

 Despite the relative remoteness of the region where it lives, the actions of mankind affect it.
 The waters in which it makes its home continue to be increasingly contaminated with toxic metal from ongoing mining processes now taking place in the adjacent areas.